MarcoMuellner/domaindrivenjs/docs/examples/e-commerce.md

 - **Domain Services**: OrderProcessingService, PricingService
 - **Domain Events**: OrderCreated, OrderPaid

 The domain model enforces business rules, maintains consistency, and provides a clear structure for the application logic.
-It uses Domainify's composition-based approach to create a flexible, maintainable codebase that accurately represents the e-commerce domain.
+It uses DomainDrivenJS's composition-based approach to create a flexible, maintainable codebase that accurately represents the e-commerce domain.